 - Policy

 - Education and academia

 - Supply processes (operating model)

 - Technology

-- Human Resources/job description definition
+- Human resources/job description definition

 - Professional associations

-- Change Management
+- Change management

-Once a draft project team staffing plan has been developed an additional consensus building session should be held to inform all involved how the working groups may work holistically, it is suggested that this could be a 1-day workshop.
+Once a draft project team staffing plan has been developed an additional consensus building session should be held to inform all involved how the working groups may work holistically.
+This could be a one-day workshop.

-At this point it should be possible to conclude any final engagements that arise as well as begin to fill complete the final Project Charter.
-Dependant on how long this takes the coach may still be in-country and can work closely with the ICR to build out the Project Charter and final presentation.
+At this point it should be possible to conclude any final engagements that arise as well as begin to complete the final Project Charter.
+Depending on how long this takes the coach may still be in-country and can work closely with the ICR to develop the Project Charter and final presentation.

-After the Project Charter and final presentation is completed it is advised that a session be conducted for the sponsor to align thinking and create a strategy to get buy-in from the top structures of healthcare.
+After the Project Charter and final presentation is completed it is advised that a session be conducted for the sponsor to align thinking and create a strategy to obtain buy-in from the top healthcare structures.

-The final step should be to conduct a session or series of sessions with the leadership structures of healthcare to get final authorisation to proceed to step 3 of the stepped approach.
+The final step should be to conduct a session or series of sessions with the healthcare leadership structures to authorise Step 3 of the stepped approach.